spencertipping/ni/doc/cheatsheet.md

 *  `p'<...>'`: Perl
    * applies the Perl snippet `<...>` to each row of the stream
    * `p'..., ..., ...'`: Prints each comma separated expression to its own row into the stream.
+* Combining `p'...'` with `r`
+  * `r` can take `p'...'` as an arugment, forming the operator `rp'...'`
+  * `$ ni <data> rp'<...>'` - take rows where the Perl snippet `<...>` is truthy in Perl.
+  * Be careful using `rp'...'` with numeric values, because `0` is not truthy in Perl; `$ ni n10 p'r a, 0' rp'b'` returns an empty stream.

+##Basic `ni` Philosophy and Style

+####`ni` is written for concision, fast testing, and productivity.

+* Because `ni` processes streams of data in a streaming way, you should be able to build pipelines up from front-to-back, checking the integrity of the output at each step, for example by taking some rows using `r30` and/or sinking the output to a file.
+* As a result of this, `ni` spells can be developed completely in the command line; there is:
+  * No compilation (in the most common sense).
+  * No need for a text editor.
+  * No need to switch windows.
+  * Nothing stopping you from joyful hacking.
+* If you find a common operation is taking a while, there's probably a faster way to do it.
+Ask.
+It may require more Perl, though.

+####Everything in `ni` is optional *unless its absence would create ambiguity*.

+* Starting with an example:
+  * Here is a clear `ni` spell: `ni n10 rp'a > 3'`
+  * Here is the same spell, written compactly: `ni n10rpa\>3`
+  * Escaping characters to avoid quoting probably isn't the best thing to do, but to an experienced `ni` developer, both of these spells will be about equally readable.
+* Here's another:
+  * Clear: `ni n10p'r "hello"'`
+  * Conciser: `ni n10p'hello'`
+  * Compact: `ni n10phello`
+  * The technical details behind the `ni` parser are out of scope, but

+####`ni` is not meant to be easy to read for those who do not speak `ni`.

+* The `ni` learning curve is rather steep; if you come to `ni` from a Python/Ruby background, with their almost English-like syntax, you may find `ni` unfriendly at first.
+* However, just as most `ni` spells are built front-to-back, `ni` spells can be understood back-to-front.
+By repeatedly clipping operations off the end, you can see the entire
+* And moreover, `ni` is magic.
+Magic is not meant to be understood by the uninitiated.
+That's why wizards live in towers and why `ni` snippets are  properly referred to as spells.

 ##Basic Column Operations
 Columns are referenced "Excel-style"--the first column is `A`, the second is `B`, etc.